 What is Christian Platonism?
 Why do I advocate a return to it?
 Why is it so controversial today?

-In this article and in the following one I will address these questions.
-In Part I, I will focus on defining the term “Christian Platonism” and summarizing its development in the history of Christian thought.
+In this article I will address these questions.
+First, I will focus on defining the term “Christian Platonism” and summarizing its development in the history of Christian thought.
 You may very well discover that it is not what you thought it was.
 Of course, my historiography can be questioned, but it would be good to remember that what I am presenting is the standard account shared by almost all your theological heroes prior to 1800.
 So, before you dismiss it, make sure you are not dismissing theologians you look to as orthodox and helpful to us today.
 (If you don’t have any theological heroes who worked prior to 1800, get some.)

 No reputable patristics scholar would say either that Christianity was absorbed into Platonism or that Christianity remained unaffected by it.
 The idea that Christian theologians did not, inevitably, interact critically with their surrounding culture would strike any historian as implausible.
 The question is which ideas are accepted, which are modified, and which are rejected totally.
 The idea that historical influence is a one-way street where Greek philosophy can influence Christian writers, but Christianity cannot in any way transform Greek thought, which seems to be an assumption made by many today, would strike patristic historians as completely unwarranted by the facts.
 As Robert Wilken puts it, the church fathers did not engage in the Hellenization of Christianity, but in the Christianization of Hellenism.